nhadler/zatom/README.md

 > 💡 Note: Consider using [`Protein Viewer`](https://marketplace.visualstudio.com/items?itemName=ArianJamasb.protein-viewer) for VS Code to visualize molecules and using [`VESTA`](https://jp-minerals.org/vesta/en/) locally to visualize materials.
 Running [`PyMOL`](https://www.pymol.org/) locally may also be useful for aligning/comparing two molecules.

 > 💡 Note: If you want to compute energy above hull for materials, you must [download the convex hull from 2023-02-07](https://figshare.com/articles/dataset/Matbench_Discovery_v1_0_0/22715158?file=40344451).
-Extract the files to the (new) directory `data/mp_02072023/`.
+Extract the files to the directory `forks/flowmm/mp_02072023/` and then run `gunzip forks/flowmm/mp_02072023/2023-02-07-ppd-mp.pkl.gz`.
 We got this hull from [Matbench Discovery](https://matbench-discovery.materialsproject.org/).

 > 💡 Note: Doing density functional theory (DFT) with [VASP](https://www.vasp.at/) requires a VASP license to define the required environment variable `PATH_TO_YOUR_PSEUDOPOTENTIALS`.
 We do not provide guidance on running DFT.
 That being said, your DFT results should typically be [corrected using the settings from the Materials Project](https://docs.materialsproject.org/methodology/materials-methodology/thermodynamic-stability/thermodynamic-stability).